Chiral Quartic Massive Gravity in Three Dimensions: Quartic Theory Under CSS Fall-Offs

 These charges can now be integrated.
 We obtain

-In the equation above, we fix $C$ by demanding that the charge associated with the exact isometries of (\ref{metricBTZ}) matches with \eqref{eqADMmass}.
+The charge $Q_{\bar{\sigma}}$ has a zero-mode ambiguity and is defined up to a constant $C$ that must be fixed by a choice of background.
+In the above equation, we fix $C$ by demanding that the charge associated with the exact isometries of (\ref{metricBTZ}) matches with \eqref{eqADMmass}.
 As a result, we get $C=1/2$.
 For the $U(1)$ sector, the charge algebra is computed as

 Since $Q_{[\sigma_{1},\sigma_{2}]}=0$, the central extension for the $U(1)$ sector is \begin{small}